Falcons-ai/falcon_recall/README.md

         - Generate an image description using the PHI3 Vision model.
         - Save the image path and description to a log file.
         - Close the screenshot to release resources.
-        - Print "Run normal" to indicate normal operation.
+        - Write the image description as metadata to the image itself.
     - If the images are the same:
         - Delete the new screenshot to avoid storing duplicates.
 6. **Return Filename**: The function returns the filename of the saved screenshot.